makeplans/makeplans-api/readme.md

 2) [Sign up for a trial account in our test environment](https://app.test.makeplans.net/client/new)

-3) Enable the API and get the API-key from the account page.
+3) Go to Setup -> Integrations -> API.
+Enable the API and get the API-key.

 4) Profit.